locus84/Unity-Git-Project/README.md

 By default, the UnityYAMLMerge path is set to the Windows 64-bit path.
 Please check https://docs.unity3d.com/Manual/SmartMerge.html for the paths for other systems and change the .gitconfig file on your local machine accordingly.

+Consider running `git update-index --skip-worktree .gitconfig` in order to not commit your custom Unity path.